denkmoritz/itsp-project/README.md

 # ITSP Project

-This project is designed to work with a Docker-based PostgreSQL database and a Python application.
-Follow the steps below to set up the environment and run the project.
+This project is designed to detect the color of Google Street View cars by using the Google Static Street View API.

 ---